List of Kentucky supplemental roads and rural secondary highways (900–999): Kentucky Route 967

 Kentucky Route 967 (KY 967) is a 0.496 mi supplemental road in the city of Smithland in southern Livingston County.
 The highway begins at US 60 (Adair Street) south of downtown Smithland.
 KY 967 heads north on Wilson Avenue to KY 453 (Court Street), with which the route has a very short concurrency in front of the Livingston County courthouse.
 KY 967 continues north on State Street then turns west on Mill Street to its terminus at US 60.

 Kentucky Route 973

 Kentucky Route 973 (KY 973) is a 8.815 mi rural secondary highway in southern Muhlenberg County.
 The highway begins at KY 181 (Greenville Road) west of Rosewood.
 KY 973 heads east through the hamlet of Rosewood and provides access to Lake Malone State Park, which lies along the edge of the namesake lake.
 The highway crosses Rocky Creek a little north of the dam that impounds the creek to form the lake.
 KY 973 continues east to its terminus at US 431 at Dunmor.

+Kentucky Route 974

+Kentucky Route 974 (KY 974) is a rural secondary highway located in Clark County.
+KY 974 begins in Winchester at KY 1923 before heading south along Muddy Creek Road.
+It passes through Pinchem and Hunt before turning east towards Bloomingdale, where it turns north.
+It then intersects KY 89, where the highways run concurrently until Trapp, where KY 974 continues northeast.
+It then intersects KY 15 and the Bert T. Combs Mountain Parkway before reaching its eastern terminus at KY 1960 in Kiddville.
+This route contains a historical marker for Eskippakithiki and Indian Old Fields.

+Kentucky Route 977

+Kentucky Route 977 (KY 977) is a 10.294 mi rural secondary highway in northeastern Madison County.
+The highway begins at KY 52 (Irvine Road) in Waco.
+KY 977 heads north as College Hill Road and passes through the unincorporated community of College Hill.
+The highway continues north until it reaches a dead end at the bank of the Kentucky River.